krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 - ```LLC-load-misses```- which part of your code needs something from RAM memory
 - ...

-I want to describe two in more details.
+I want to describe the two in more detail.

 ### Page faults
 {: #perf-pf }